Tamvt/docs/products/extensions/advanced-search/How-to-add-more-fields-to-product-search.md

 **3. Insert new fields to advanced_search_config_field of the search entity**

 So now the data is mapped and indexed, we need to make it searchable by adding the new field into the search config.
-Create a new migration and make sure it is run by reinstalling or updating the plugin:
+Create a new migration and make sure it is run by the command `bin/console database:migrate --all`, or reinstalling or updating the plugin:

 ```bash
 bin/console database:create-migration --name AddNewPrefixProductNumberFieldIntoProductAdvancedSearch --plugin YourPlugin